 Before I Publish Each Blog Post

 - Title – I try to connect with the reader and create a sense of curiosity so they click through.
+I speak directly to them with you or your!

 - Featured Image – I always try to find a unique and compelling image for the post.
+Images should reinforce the message visually.

 - Post Slug – I try to keep under 5 words and highly relevant to the topic.
+This makes sharing easier and the link more compelling.

 - Links – I always try to include links to relevant posts within my content so the reader can drill down for more information.